In the context of regression analysis, what is a residual, and wh... | Study Prep in Pearson+

 Multiple Choice

-In the context of regression analysis, what is a residual, and what does it indicate when a residual is positive ( > )?
+In the context of regression analysis, what is a residual, and what does it indicate when a residual is positive?
+(A residual is typically denoted as , where is the observed value and is the predicted value.)

 A

-A residual is the sum of all prediction errors; a positive residual means the model fits the data perfectly.
+A residual is the difference between the predicted value and the observed value (); a positive residual means the observed value is less than the predicted value.

 B

-A residual is the predicted value minus the observed value (); a positive residual means the predicted value is greater than the observed value.
+A residual is the product of the observed and predicted values (); a positive residual means the model fits the data perfectly.

 C